 Descriptions of some non-major elective courses are given below.

-ARAB 212 Arabic Language & Communication 2(2,0)

-This course provides a basic introduction to Arabic language and literature, emphasizing Arabic language, grammar and literature.
-Students will study Arabic prose including the Holy Quran and extracts of Arabic poetry.
-Prior knowledge of Arabic is required.
+ARAB 212 Arabic Language & Communication 2(2,0) emphasizing A provides a basic introduction to Arabic language a rabic language, grammar and literature.
+Students will stud loly Quran and extracts of Arabic poetry.
+Prior knowledg y Arabic prose